 Assistant Volleyball Coach

 DePew also excelled in the classroom, named to the Emporia State Athletic Director's Honor Roll and the MIAA Commissioner's Academic Honor Roll in 2005-06.
-In 2009, Depew was inducted into the Iowa Girls' High School Athletic Union Volleyball Hall of Fame.
+In 2009, DePew was inducted into the Iowa Girls' High School Athletic Union Volleyball Hall of Fame.

-Graduate Assistant Coach
+Volunteer Assistant Volleyball Coach

 John Petersen moves into his third season as a volunteer assistant coach with the Wayne State College volleyball program.
 He coached high school volleyball and girls basketball for 40 years, 37 at Columbus Scotus High School, before retiring from high school coaching in February, 2014.

 Petersen compiled an 863-136 record and guided the Shamrocks to a state-record 15 state volleyball championships and 22 finals appearances, ranking second all-time in high school volleyball wins.
 His teams made a state-record 14 consecutive finals appearances from 1993-2006 and won a state-record 115 straight matches while coaching at Columbus Scotus High School.
 Under Petersen, Columbus Scotus won state titles in four different decades.